ibethune/ap26/README.md

    Compilation is controlled by the following preprocessor #defines:

-   -DBOINC  : Build with the BOINC library
-   -DSSE2   : Build for SSE2 CPUs (64 bit)
+   -DAP26_BOINC  : Build with the BOINC library -DAP26_SSE2   : Build for SSE2 CPUs (64 bit)
-   -DOPENCL : Build for GPUs using OpenCL
+   -DAP26_OPENCL : Build for GPUs using OpenCL

    Testing the executable:
    -----------------------